Origins of the role of High Sheriff

 The Sheriffs presided over the Hundred Courts which were held every four weeks in medieval times.
 The Sheriffs arrested and hanged criminals and empanelled common law juries.
 The Sheriff would deliver the judgment, which could include trial by ordeal and ensured that the sentence was carried out.
 The obligation to supervise public executions lasted until the abolition of the death penalty in the 1950s.

 Later medieval Kings established a penal code and delegated their powers for law enforcement to the local Sheriff and established Assize Courts over which the Sheriff had jurisdiction.
 The King’s justices were sent out on circuit to sit at them.
 There are still circuit judges.
-The Sheriff surrendered its jurisdiction over these courts to the King’s judges of the assize whilst the judges were sitting.
+The Sheriffs surrendered their jurisdiction over these courts to the King’s judges of the assize whilst the judges were sitting.
 This jurisdictional link over the Assize Courts lasted until these courts were replaced by the Crown Courts in the 1970s, although the Sheriffs’ duties, by then, were very different.

 Legal and administrative practices were reformed extensively in Victorian times and the Sheriffs’ Act 1887 was introduced to bring the law relating to Sheriffs into line with existing practices.
 This is still the governing statute and consolidated the responsibilities of Sheriffs and confirmed their role as the Sovereign’s representative in a county for all matters relating to the Judiciary and the maintenance of law and order.
 This statute requires the High Sheriff to appoint an Under Sheriff.

-The maintenance of law and order today, is principally delegated to the Chief Constable of Police for each county and in Greater London, the Commissioner of the Metropolitan Police.
+The execution of law and order today, is principally delegated to the Chief Constable of Police for each county and in Greater London, the Commissioner of the Metropolitan Police.
 Following the Courts Act of 2003, the Sheriffs’ ancient responsibility for the enforcement of High Court Writs, which in practice was largely performed by the Under Sheriffs, was transferred to the newly appointed High Court Enforcement Officers.

 Today the High Sheriff has few legal duties, but the duty to present Justice Awards recognises that the work of the Justice System is dependent on the support of citizens and rewards those that have gone above and beyond to help bring someone to justice.
-High Sheriffs outside Greater London still have a duty to look after visiting High Court judges.

 How the High Sheriff is appointed

 The law requires the High Sheriff to nominate a person to be appointed High Sheriff for a future year.
 The process is governed by guidelines which require the High Sheriff to appoint an advisory panel to consider possible candidates and approve the candidate to be nominated by the High Sheriff.
-Any candidate to be put forward to the Privy Council for appointment must be approved by the Lord-Lieutenant of the county.
+Any candidate to be put forward to the Privy Council for appointment must also be approved by the Lord-Lieutenant of the county.

 There are certain requirements to be met by candidates.
-Candidates cannot be members of Parliament or involved in national or local politics during their proposed year of office, a judge, a practicing lawyer in a field which may present a conflict, a magistrate or a serving member of the armed forces.
+Candidates cannot be members of the Royal Family, members of Parliament or involved in national or local politics during their proposed year of office, a judge, a practicing lawyer in a field which may present a conflict, a magistrate or a serving member of the armed forces.
 A candidate for High Sheriff of Greater London should have played a prominent part in the life of Greater London through their work or voluntary activities and seek to represent Greater London as a whole.
 Candidates must own property in Greater London and must not have any criminal convictions.
+It is important that candidates and those put forward for appointment reflect the diversity of Greater London, have the time to perform the role and can demonstrate a strong interest in performing it.

 High Sheriff Framework